1940456253/AFSC-for-Deep-Speaker-Verification-and-Cross-Domain-Adaptation/README.md

 python -m Features.export --checkpoint PreTrained/cn_celeb2_afsc_ecapa.pt --output runs/pretrained_filters --plot
 ```

+When running directly in PyCharm without arguments, follow the comments in sections (A)/(B) of each script to switch `default_checkpoint()` or `default_paths()`, keeping model, embedding, and output paths consistent.

-### Notes on the pretrained model
+### Usage Notes

-- The 3 speakers in `Speech_example/` are **not** among the 2793 speakers in CN-Celeb2.
-The pretrained model has never seen them, so the EER on this demo may be high; this is expected.
+- EER on a small demo is sensitive to sample size and recording conditions and should not be used to judge the pretrained model's overall performance.
+Speaker verification inherently targets unseen speakers, so evaluation errors should not be attributed solely to the speakers being absent from training.
-- Meaningful evaluation requires the official CN-Celeb2 or SITW protocols and trial lists.
+- Meaningful evaluation requires the official CN-Celeb2 or SITW evaluation protocols and trial lists.
-- The pretrained model was trained with the AFSC front end, so it can only be used with `feature: afsc`.
+- The pretrained model was trained with an AFSC front end and can only be used with `feature: afsc`.
-- The speaker mapping stored in the checkpoint is a placeholder (`speaker_00000`…`speaker_02792`) and only affects mapping classification outputs back to real speaker names.
+- The speaker mapping stored in the checkpoint uses placeholder names (`speaker_00000`…`speaker_02792`); this only affects mapping classification outputs back to actual speaker names.

-## Using real data
+<a id="data"></a>

+## 🗂️ Use Your Own Dataset

-Prepare 16 kHz audio plus wav.scp and utt2spk for the training set. wav.scp has one line per utterance (`audio_id path`), utt2spk has one line per utterance (`audio_id speaker_id`).
+Prepare 16 kHz audio and the training set's wav.scp and utt2spk files.
+Each wav.scp line contains “audio ID path”; each utt2spk line contains “audio ID speaker ID”.
 Audio files are not copied into the repository.

 ```bash
 python -m Dataset.prepare --wav-scp /data/train/wav.scp --utt2spk /data/train/utt2spk --output /data/train/train.csv
 python -m Model.train --config Model/config.yaml --train-csv /data/train/train.csv --output runs/afsc --device cuda
 ```

-Without a GPU you can use `--device cpu`, but training the full model will be very slow.
-On Windows, if you encounter multiprocessing issues, set `num_workers` to 0 in the YAML.
+Without a GPU, use `--device cpu`, but training the full model will be slow.
+If multiprocessing causes issues on Windows, set `num_workers` to 0 in the YAML file.

-Extracting a test set does not require speaker labels:
+Speaker labels are not required to extract test-set embeddings:

 ```bash
 python -m Dataset.prepare --wav-scp /data/eval/wav.scp --output /data/eval/eval.csv